Treatment & Services

 Cleveland, OH USA

-Graduate - Grant Medical College, University of Bombay
+Graduate School - Grant Medical College, University of Bombay

-Medical School - Grant Medical College, University of Bombay
+Medical Education - Grant Medical College, University of Bombay

 - Sacral Nerve Stimulation